-The UCLA Luskin School of Public Affairs, Department of Urban Planning Design & Development conducted a class called Urban Designing Westwood.
-The goal of the class was to take stakeholder input and the Westwood Specific Plan as starting points, and then develop and visualize recommendations for the nurturing and the evolution of Westwood Village.
+The UCLA Luskin School of Public Affairs, Department of Urban Planning, Design & Development, conducted a class called Urban Designing Westwood.
+The goal of the class was to take stakeholder input and the Westwood Specific Plan as starting points and then develop and visualize recommendations for the nurturing and evolution of Westwood Village.

-The York Consulting Group was engaged by the Westwood Village Improvement Association in order to develop strategies to improve the near‐term prospects and long‐term viability of the Village’s retail uses.
-Over a 120‐day period, York Consulting Group reviewed existing studies and plans, met with a range of stakeholders, and discussed Westwood Village with existing and prospective tenants.
+The Westwood Village Improvement Association engaged the York Consulting Group to develop strategies to improve the near‐term prospects and long‐term viability of the Village’s retail uses.
+Over 120 days, York Consulting Group reviewed existing studies and plans, met with various stakeholders, and discussed Westwood Village with existing and prospective tenants.

-This report includes an assessment of existing conditions, identifies real and perceived barriers to success, and provides recommended strategies and actions in order to address these challenges.
-Some of the recommendations stand on their own, while others will be more effective in concert with other initiatives outlined.
-In order to successfully implement many of these recommendations, a more unified approach will be required of key stakeholders.
+This report includes assessing existing conditions, identifying real and perceived barriers to success, and providing recommended strategies and actions to address these challenges.
+Some recommendations stand independently, while others will be more effective in concert with other initiatives outlined.
+To successfully implement many of these recommendations, a more unified approach will be required by key stakeholders.